bookwyrm-social/documentation/content/running_bookwyrm/external-storage.md

 ### Setup

 Create a bucket at your S3-compatible service of choice, along with an Acces Key ID and a Secret Access Key.
-These can be self hosted, like Ceph (LGPL 2.1/3.0) or MinIO (GNU AGPL v3.0), or commercial.
+These can be self hosted, like Ceph (LGPL 2.1/3.0) or MinIO (GNU AGPL v3.0), or commercial (Scaleway, Digital Ocean…).

 This guide has been tested against Scaleway Object Storage.
 If you use another service, please share your experience (especially if you had to take different steps) by filing an Issue on the [BookWyrm Documentation](https://github.com/bookwyrm-social/documentation) repository.